KSteenbergen/KSteenbergen.github.io/README.md

      style="float: right; margin-left: 10px;" />
 ### About Me:

 I'm a graduate student at Johns Hopkins University and will soon be finishing up my M.S.
 Biotechnology with an emphasis in Bioinformatics.
-I will be graduating in May of 2021, and will be pursuing a job that aligns with my interest of using bioinfromatics to study transcriptomes, genomes, and epigenomes.
+I will be graduating in May of 2021 and will be pursuing a job that aligns with my interest in using bioinformatics to study transcriptomes, genomes, and epigenomes.

-I have found it is very easy to list off skills and *say* that I am proficient in R, python, know my way around a relational database, and am familiar with technical writing.
+I have found it is very easy to list off skills and *say* that I am proficient in R and python, know my way around a relational database, and am familiar with technical writing to communicate results.
 But, it is much more impactful to *show* how I can demonstrate these competencies.
-This is why I wanted I have compiled my most recent past and present projects.
-Enjoy and feel free to reach out through [LinkedIn](https://www.linkedin.com/in/kristen-steenbergen/) or at kristen.steenbergen at gmail dot com.
+This is why I have compiled my most recent past and present projects.Enjoy, and feel free to reach out through [LinkedIn](https://www.linkedin.com/in/kristen-steenbergen/) or at kristen.steenbergen at gmail dot com.

 -------------------